biogo/biogo/README.md

 friendly syntax [[1], [2], [3], [4]] or providing bioinformatics functions for high
 performance languages [[5], [6]].

-The intended niche for BioGo lies somewhere between the scripting libraries and high performance language libraries in being easy to use for both small and large projects while having reasonable performance with computationally intensive tasks.
+The intended niche for bíogo lies somewhere between the scripting libraries and high performance language libraries in being easy to use for both small and large projects while having reasonable performance with computationally intensive tasks.